15 Best Things to do in Uvita, Costa Rica

 8. Stroll Through Town

-For a slow morning or afternoon, you should spend some time strolling through downtown of Uvita.
+For a slow morning or afternoon, you should spend some time strolling the downtown area of Uvita.

 There is even a local farmer’s market every Saturday morning.
 So check it out enjoy and try some fresh produce and pump a little money into the local economy.

 Uvita isn’t very large, but it’s quaint and less touristy than other places in the area which makes it the perfect place to be.

 There are some great local restaurants and street food options in Uvita that you have to try.